ANALYSIS-Biden's focus on deficit in budget is targeted at Republicans

 WASHINGTON, March 8 (Reuters) - When U.S. President Joe Biden rolls out his budget plans at a Philadelphia union hall on Thursday, he will highlight something that merited little mention during his last presidential campaign - a pledge to cut trillions from the government's deficit.

 Biden ran in 2020 on putting money in people's pockets and rebuilding the middle class, and the U.S. federal deficit wasn't on a long list of campaign promises.
-But on Thursday, cutting over a decade, by raising taxes on companies and people earning over $400,000 a year, will be a topline goal, according to an administration official.
+But on Thursday, cutting over a decade, by raising taxes on companies and people earning over $400,000 a year, will be a topline goal, the White House says.

 Biden's increasing emphasis on the deficit now doesn't mean the White House sees an imminent crisis looming from the nation's $32 trillion debt.

-Instead, the White House hopes to draw a sharp contrast with Republican threats to refuse to raise the debt limit without sharp spending cuts.
+Instead, the White House hopes to draw a sharp contrast with Republican threats to refuse to raise the debt limit without sharp spending cuts, aides and officials say.
 Including this fiscal plan in Biden's agenda can help shore up his economic credibility before his expected 2024 re-election campaign, the White House believes.

 Taxing the rich and companies while maintaining Social Security, Medicare and Medicaid has widespread popular support, polls show.
 Hiking these taxes can help fix bedrock problems in the U.S. economy, Biden aides say.